 Understanding the Fine Print of "Buy Now, Pay Later" Services

 If you’re looking to make an online purchase, you may have noticed an additional payment option called "Buy Now, Pay Later."
 These services allow you to make purchases now and pay for them in smaller installments over time, like a layaway program.
 Sounds great, right?
-While this can seem convenient, it’s important to understand potential drawbacks.
+While this can seem convenient, it’s important to understand the drawbacks.
 Let’s dive deeper into how these services really work.

 How do "Buy Now, Pay Later" services work?